Pyligent/Car_ETL_PROJECT/README.md

 - **Brand Numbers on kijiji website in GTA area**
 ```
-    Top three used car listing all are Germany brand: Mercedes-Benz, Volswagen
+    Top three used car listing all are Germany brand: Mercedes-Benz, Volkswagen
     and BMW
 ```
  ![Brand Numbers on kijiji website in GTA area](plot_image/kijiji_brand_count.png)